Low back pain that

 Acupuncture

-Targets the nervous system pathways that amplify and sustain chronic low back pain.
-Reduces local and systemic inflammation.
-Restores circulation to compressed tissue.
-Calms the guarding response that keeps lumbar muscles locked in spasm.
+Targets the nervous system pathways that keep low back pain returning.
+Reduces inflammation.
+Restores blood flow.
+Calms the tension that keeps your low back braced.

 Dry Needling

-Deactivates the trigger points that lock the pattern in place
+Releases the trigger points that lock your pattern in place

 Together